 Committees are the backbone of GPSA.
-Committees are made up exclusively of students and include ten Executive Committees, two Legislative Committees, the Student Fee Review Board, and over a dozen University Committees.
+Committees are made up exclusively of students and include ten Executive Committees, a Legislative Committee, the Student Fee Review Board, and over a dozen University Committees.
 Each committee addresses specific issues related to student life at UNM and works to represent graduate & professional student and issues to UNM and the community.

-The GPSA Constitution establishes six (6) standing Executive Committees (Elections, Finance, Grants, Lobby, Programs, and Student Support & Advocacy) and two (2) Legislative Committees (Finance & Steering) that manage the operations of GPSA.
+The GPSA Constitution establishes six (6) standing Executive Committees (Elections, Finance, Grants, Lobby, Programs, and Student Support & Advocacy) and a Legislative Steering Committee that manage the operations of GPSA.
 In addition, the GPSA President can create ad-hoc committees to accomplish specific tasks as needed.
 Ad-hoc committees dissolve at the end of the President’s term.
 Furthermore, representatives from GPSA sit on more than two dozen University Boards and Committees, bringing graduate & professional student concerns to the attention of the greater university community.

 Committee Chairs are appointed by the President and approved by the GPSA Council at the beginning of Fall semester.
 Joining a committee is a great way to get involved in GPSA, and we are always looking for qualified people to serve on committees.
 If you have an idea for a committee or would like to hold a position, please feel free to contact us at firstname.lastname@example.org.